-The donor will be carefully tested to check for diseases.
-Both you and the donor will be tested to ensure that your tissues are compatible.
-In order for the transplant to be successful, certain markers on the blood cells and bone marrow cells must match.
+The donor will be tested to check for diseases.
+Both you and the donor will be tested to make sure that your tissues match.
+Certain markers on the blood cells and bone marrow cells must match for HSCT to work.

-As the recipient, you will be given medication to suppress your immune system.
-This is to prevent your body from rejecting the donor stem cells.
-In the weeks prior to the transplant, you may need to have:
+The person having HSCT will be given medicine to lower the immune system.
+This is to try to stop your body from rejecting the donor stem cells.
+In the weeks before HSCT, you may need to have:

 This process is called conditioning.
 It will rid the body of diseased cells and clear the bone marrow cavities for the new bone marrow.